mianalysis/mia/src/main/resources/templatemd/citing.md

 Citing MIA
 ----------
 We hope you find MIA useful.
-If you've used MIA in your research, please cite it in applicable publications using the Zenodo DOI for that version of the plugin.
+If you've used MIA in your research, please cite it using the Zenodo DOI for that version of the plugin.
 Zenodo DOIs for MIA can be found [here](https://doi.org/10.5281/zenodo.1201320).